nbeany/Devforum/README.md

 ## 🚀 Deployment to Render

-### Setting up MySQL Database on Render
+### Setting up PostgreSQL Database on Render

-1. **Create a MySQL Database Service:**
+1. **Create a PostgreSQL Database Service:**
    - Go to your Render dashboard
-   - Click "New +" → "PostgreSQL" (Render also supports MySQL)
+   - Click "New +" → "PostgreSQL" (Render also supports PostgreSQL)
-   - Or use an external MySQL service like PlanetScale, AWS RDS, etc.
+   - Or use an external PostgreSQL service like PlanetScale, AWS RDS, etc.

 2. **Get Database Connection Details:**
    - Note down the following from your database service: